Appdynamics/DotNetAgentExtensionManager/README.md

 </ol>
 <p>
   <span style="font-weight: bold;">By default, all provided extensions are disabled.</span>
   <span>You can enable them by editing their corresponding XML configuration file.
-Please visit their respective extension pages for more details to enable.</span>
+Please visit their respective extension pages for more details to enable.c    </span>
 </p>

 <h2><span>Getting Started</span></h2>
 <ol start="1"><li><span>Open AppDynamics.Extension.Manager.exe</span><ul><li>* <span>Click the Install button to install the AppDynamics.Agent.Extension Windows service.</span><img alt="AppDynamics Dotnet Agent ExtensionManager" src="https://www.appdynamics.com/media/uploaded-files/1491249335/extensionmanager.png" style="padding: 8px 0;"></li><li>* <span>By defualt we dont have any extensions loaded.
 We need to create a new folder for any extension, under [Extension Manager]/Extensions directory.
 Extension folder must have valid extension.xml file in it.
 Once copied we should be able to see extension loaded upon relaunching extension manager ui.</span></li></ul><ul><li>* <span>Click the "Manage" button next to any extension to edit the XML configuration file located as</span><span style="">/Extensions/[Extension Name]/extension.xml</span><span>.
 Alternatively the XML editor of your choice can be used to edit and save these files.</span></li><li><img src="https://www.appdynamics.com/media/uploaded-files/1491249335/extensionservice-start.png"></li><li>* <span>Now click <i>Start</i> to start extension service.</span></li></ul></li></ol>